Graduate

 Ready to take the next step toward becoming a pharmacist?
 Our Pharm.D. program will prepare you to enter the pharmacy profession, equipping you with the skills you need to practice in community, institutional, or non-traditional settings.

 You will also have the opportunity to learn in some of the best medical facilities in the state.
-Third-year pharmacy students take courses at the University of Mississippi Medical Center in Jackson so they may benefit from the strength of the academic medical center and interprofessional collaboration opportunities available with other professional schools at UMMC.
-Your final year will give you direct patient care experiences at a variety of practice sites customized just for you.
+Third-year pharmacy students take courses at the University of Mississippi Medical Center in Jackson, so they may benefit from the strength of the academic medical center and the interprofessional collaboration opportunities that are available at other professional schools at UMMC.
+Your final year will give you direct patient care experiences at various practice sites customized just for you.

 On this Page…